ombystoma-young/evolutionary-constraint-within-orf/README.md

 As observations, we choose the allele count per window $n$ (since it is finite, we can consider this quantity discrete).

-To assess conservativeness, we used a estimation of the selective effect against heterozygous PTVs ($s_{het}$) that takes into account for each region the observed value of protein truncation variants (PTV) $n$, the allele numbers $N$ and the expected mutation rate.
+To assess conservativeness, we used an estimation of the selective effect against heterozygous PTVs ($s_{het}$) that takes into account for each region the observed value of protein truncation variants (PTV) $n$, the allele numbers $N$ and the expected mutation rate.

 ![Evolutionary conservativeness of ORF regions_dark](https://user-images.githubusercontent.com/90496643/169657643-81083110-c36f-4316-9505-a6ef2bf2486f.svg#gh-dark-mode-only)